BelkaDev/Mustream/README.md

 # Mustream

-A script to stream music from the spotify library using your terminal.
+A quick hack to stream music from the spotify library using your terminal.

 ## Description
  This script will look up for the best available result given any keywords. </br>